 - contain and control the source of contamination as soon as possible.

-- Carry out an environmental site assessment to determine the width and depth of the release.
+- Carry out an environmental site assessment to determine the site condition, including the width and depth of the contamination.

 - Manage the contamination to prevent people or the environment from being adversely affected or further adversely affected.

 - If needed, clean up (remediate) the contamination.